 - Develop a cohort of faculty from across academic disciplines committed to undergraduate research and scholarship who will promote curriculum change and the mentoring of undergraduates.

 - Produce grant proposals with significant undergraduate research involvement.

-CUGR Research Fellows Assistants will be students identified by CUGR Fellows as involved with their research and scholarship.
-CUGR Fellows Assistants (25 in Year Two) will receive $1,000 stipends to support their research activities.
+CUGR Research Faculty Fellows Assistants will be students identified by CUGR Research Fellows as involved with their research and scholarship.
+CUGR Research Fellows Assistants (25 in Year Two) will receive $1,200 stipends to support their research activities.
 The objective of the Assistance program is to provide support for students engaged in faculty-mentored research and creative activity.

 The Team Leader will be the CUGR Director.
 Co-contributors will include the College Deans and the Office of the V.P. for Research.